Parenting in a Pandemic: You Will “Fail” and It’s Okay

-I’m especially writing this for all the parents out there who believe that they are undeniably damaging their children with too much screen time, play time, and shut-the-fuck-up time.
-By this, our God-knows-whichth week of quarantine, my clients and family have expressed things like: “What am I doing to my kids?”
+I’m especially writing this for all the parents out there who believe that they are undeniably damaging their children with too much screen time, play time, and please-shut-the-f$#k-up time.
+By this, our 8th month into the pandemic, my clients have expressed things like: “What am I doing to my kids?”
 “They are going to hate me after this.”
 “My kids will definitely need therapy now.”
 “I’m being a terrible parent, aren’t I?”
-Many of us are having concerns and even full-on panic attacks after having yelled at our kids for getting kinetic sand all over the basement couch or sliding into the bath like it was last summer’s weekend at Calypso.
+Many of us are having concerns and even full-on panic attacks after having yelled at our kids for getting kinetic sand all over the basement couch or sliding into the bath like it was last summer’s weekend at Calypso water park (true story).
 We must realize these are out-of-the-ordinary circumstances that will cause out-of-the-ordinary parenting.
 You will scream more often.
 You will allow more TV time than usual.
 Your kids just might have a grilled-cheese every other day without a veggie side dish.
-And, in case you hadn’t already realized, you do suck at teaching grade-school and they are learning a lot less with you than they would have with their proper teacher.
-Many parents are horrified by these harsh truths but the problem here is not what they would expect.
+And, if you didn’t already know, your grade-school teaching skills do leave much to be desired and your children are learning less with you than they would have with their in-school teacher.
+Many parents are horrified by these harsh truths but the problem here is not “bad” or "incompetent" parenting.

-You see, the only problem with allowing your children to wear the same pjs for three days or letting them fight just to kill time, is the belief that you are failing as a parent.
-By your normal standards, yes, you would have done things differently.
-You would have had more emotional and mental resources to discipline effectively after your kids ransacked the apocalypse pantry.
-You would have been well-rested and fully charged to attend those dreaded daily teddy bear tea parties.
+So...sans pandemic, yes, you would have parented with more finesse this year.
+But that’s only because you would have had more emotional and mental resources to discipline effectively after your kids ransacked the pantry.
+You would have been well-rested and fully charged to attend those daily teddy bear tea parties.
 You would have quickly and efficiently decided that naked kid’s yoga was a bad idea.
-And, oh yeah, let’s not forget that you would NOT have had the symptoms of an anxiety disorder, which just might have helped.
+And, oh yeah, let’s not forget that you would have had less anxiety, which would have made all the difference.